demolish238/Mil-taj-Protectorate/README.md

 This is my attempt to morph the Mil'taj into their own fully functional developed race, with a simple opening mission chain and plenty of lore.

-It is recomended to avoid the Mil'taj storyline until you can at least defeat a Wardragon, otherwise you will have a bad time.
+It is recommended to avoid the Mil'taj storyline until you can at least defeat a Wardragon, otherwise you will have a bad time.

 ATM you can choose to either align yourself with the Mil'taj against the Quarg, or make them an enemy.
 I do not plan to ever have a Quarg side to the campaign, they just want you to piss off.